Freaky Gurl

 "Freaky Gurl" is a song by rapper Gucci Mane from his 2006 album Hard to Kill and his 2007 album Trap-A-Thon.
-The song was produced by Cyber Sapp for Big Cat Records; its catchy beat interpolates "Superfreak" by Rick James, who is credited as a songwriter.
-The song performed poorly in 2006.
-Remixed and released as a single by Atlantic Records, it entered the Hot 100 pop chart at position 94 on October 6, 2007, then rose for two months to a peak of number 62 in early December.
+The song was produced by Cyber Sapp for Big Cat Records, and interpolates "Superfreak" by Rick James, who is credited as a songwriter.

+Remixed and released as a single by Atlantic Records, it debuted on the Billboard Hot 100 pop chart at position 94 on October 6, 2007, then rose for two months to a peak of number 62 in early December.
 It peaked at number 19 on the R&B/Hip-Hop chart at the end of October.
 The remixed song served as the lead single to Mane's first album with Atlantic: Back to the Trap House.

 Remix

 The remix features Lil' Kim and Ludacris.
 Nicki Minaj also remixed the song under the name "Wanna Minaj?" for her mixtape Sucka Free.
 Her remix features Mane's chorus, Lil' Kim's verse and new verse by Minaj.